scrapy/scrapy/docs/intro/tutorial.rst

 .. note::

-   For a detailed description of using nested selectors see :ref:`topics-selectors-nesting-selectors` and :ref:`topics-selectors-relative-xpaths` in :ref:`topics-selectors` documentation
+   For a more detailed description of using nested selectors see :ref:`topics-selectors-nesting-selectors` and :ref:`topics-selectors-relative-xpaths` in :ref:`topics-selectors` documentation